rw9999/Security-notes/Chapters 10-17/Chapter 17/readme.md

 - **Data processors** are service providers that process personal information on behalf of a data controller.
 For example, a credit card processing service might be a data processor for a retailer.
 The retailer retains responsibility as the data controller but uses the service as a data processor.

+#

+### Data Protection Officers

+Organizations should identify a specific individual who bears overall responsibility for carrying out the organization's data privacy efforts.

+This person, often given the title of chief privacy officer, bears the ultimate responsibility for data privacy and must coordinate across functional teams to achieve the organization's privacy objectives.

+The European Union's General Data Protection Regulation (GDPR) formalizes this role, requiring that every data controller designate a data protection officer (DPO) and grant that individual the autonomy to carry out their responsibilities without undue oversight.

+#

+### Information Lifecycle

+Data protection should continue at all stages of the information lifecycle, from the time the data is originally collected until the time it is eventually disposed.

+At the early stages of the data lifecycle, organizations should practice **data minimization**, where they collect the smallest possible amount of information necessary to meet their business requirements.
+Information that is not necessary should either be immediately discarded or, better yet, not collected in the first place.

+Although information remains within the care of the organization, the organization should practice **purpose limitation**.
+This means that information should be used only for the purpose that it was originally collected and that was consented to by the data subjects.

+At the end of the lifecycle, the organization should implement **data retention** standards that guide the end of the data lifecycle.
+Data should only be kept for as long as it remains necessary to fulfill the purpose for which it was originally collected.
+At the conclusion of its lifecycle, data should be securely destroyed.

+Reducing the amount of data that you retain is a great way to minimize your security risk.
+Remember this as you answer exam questions that ask you to identify the best or most effective strategy for reducing risk.

+#

+### Privacy Enhancing Technologies

+If we can't completely remove data from a dataset, we can often transform it into a format where the original sensitive information is anonymized.
+Although true anonymization may be quite difficult to achieve, we can often use pseudo-anonymization techniques, such as de-identification.

+The de-identification process removes the ability to link data back to an individual, reducing its sensitivity.

+An alternative to de-identifying data is transforming it into a format where the original information can't be retrieved.

+This is a process called **data obfuscation** and we have several tools at our disposal to assist with it.

+- **Hashing** uses a hash function to transform a value in our dataset to a corresponding hash value.
+If we apply a strong hash function to a data element, we may replace the value in our file with the hashed value.

+- **Tokenization** replaces sensitive values with a unique identifier using a lookup table.
+For example, we might replace a widely known value, such as a student ID, with a randomly generated 10-digit number.
+We'd then maintain a lookup table that allows us to convert those back to student IDs if we need to determine someone's identity.
+Of course, if you use this approach, you need to keep the lookup table secure!

+- **Data masking** partially redacts sensitive information by replacing some or all of sensitive fields with blank characters.
+For example, we might replace all but the last four digits of a credit card number with X's or *'s to render the card number unreadable.

+Although it isn't possible to retrieve the original value directly from the hashed value, there is one major flaw to this approach.
+If someone has a list of possible values for a field, they can conduct something called a rainbow table attack.
+In this attack, the attacker computes the hashes of those candidate values and then checks to see if those hashes exist in your data file.

+For example, imagine that we have a file listing all the students at our college who have failed courses but we hash their student IDs.
+If an attacker has a list of all students, they can compute the hash values of all student IDs and then check to see which hash values are on the list.
+For this reason, hashing should only be used with caution.

+#

+### Privacy and Data Breach Notification

+In the unfortunate event of a data breach, the organization should immediately activate its cybersecurity incident response plan.

+Organizations may also have a responsibility under national and regional laws to make public notifications and disclosures in the wake of a data breach.

+This responsibility may be limited to notifying the individuals involved or, in some cases, may require notification of government regulators and/or the news media.

+In the United States, every state has a data breach notification law with different requirements for triggering notifications.
+The European Union's GDPR also includes a breach notification requirement.
+The U.S. lacks a federal law requiring broad notification for all security breaches but does have industry-specific laws and requirements that require notification in some circumstances.

+The bottom line is that breach notification requirements vary by industry and jurisdiction and an organization experiencing a breach may be required to untangle many overlapping requirements.

+For this reason, organizations experiencing a data breach should consult with an attorney who is well versed in this field.